With breastfeeding, some mummas make more milk than they know what to do with, and others feel like they barely make enough.

 24. Make lactation cookies

 Homemade Lactation Cookies: We’ve already chatted about purchasing pre-made lactation cookies, but some mums say eating warm, homemade lactation cookies was the trick to boosting their milk supply.
-You can whip up a batch right now using our 15 lactation cookie recipes for breastfeeding mums.

 “Lactation cookies definitely.
 I found they work better when warm so would cook a batch eat five of them drink plenty of water and next morning BAM!” – Tam